sriva-e/TDA_for_Brain_Tree_Maps/README.md

  This is what the final output will look like: <br/>
  ![alt text](https://github.com/sriva-e/TDA_for_Brain_Tree_Maps/blob/main/segmented_vessels.png)<br/>

- These brain vessels are interpreted as topological structure, we then use Persistent Homology to analyse these netwrorks, <br/>
+ These brain vessels are interpreted as topological structures, we then use Persistent Homology to analyze these netwrorks, <br/>
  Following is a persistence diagram of one of the brains: <br/>
 ![alt text](https://github.com/sriva-e/TDA_for_Brain_Tree_Maps/blob/main/Persistence%20diagram.png)